The Automatic Rule block offers a way to create programming that is not only defined in Loxone Config, but can also be edited by users in the app.

 Next, we also add this condition with the plus sign.
 Now the two objects sunrise AND the set temperature are linked as a condition:

-Then we switch to Add action, and navigate to Functions - Rooms - Kitchen and select the Automatic Blinds East block:
+Then we switch to Add action, and navigate to Functions - Rooms - Kitchen and select the Automatic Shading East block:

 There we select Open shading and add this to the actions with the plus button: